leozhao0709/iOS2ndRound/iOS_Note/Timer.md

 * **We need to remove the displayLink from main loop when we don't need it.**

 * CADisplayLink refresh time is same with the frame number of Device(same with view `setNeedsDisplay()` function).
 So **we always use CADisplayLink for quick task.
 But if we need to call a task at a specific time, we need to use Timer instead**.

+* For a CADisplayLink, we can use `self.displayLink?.isPaused = true` to pasue the CADisplayLink.